maxwelloduor/Python-Project/Mall Customer-Segmentation and Clustering/README.md

 ### K-means Algorithm

---We specify the number of clusters that we need to create.
+- We specify the number of clusters that we need to create.

---The algorithm selects k objects at random from the dataset.
+- The algorithm selects k objects at random from the dataset.
 This object is the initial cluster or mean.

---The closest centroid obtains the assignment of a new observation.
+- The closest centroid obtains the assignment of a new observation.
 We base this assignment on the

 Euclidean Distance between object and the centroid.

---k clusters in the data points update the centroid through calculation of the new mean values present in
+- k clusters in the data points update the centroid through calculation of the new mean values present in

 all the data points of the cluster.
 The kth cluster’s centroid has a - - Length of p that contains means

 of all variables for observations in the k-th cluster.
 We denote the number of variables with p.

---Iterative minimization of the total within the sum of squares.
+- Iterative minimization of the total within the sum of squares.
 Then through the iterative minimization

 of the total sum of the square, the assignment stop wavering when we - - Achieve maximum iteration.
 The